Learn how to render with clay and lime on our straw bale Fruit Factory.

 This is an intensive practical and theoretical course; expect long days of hands-on work with short theory sessions, but also lots of fun.
 By the end of the course, participants will have an overview of how to prepare straw bale walls for rendering and how to render them with clay or lime.
 Course participants who complete the entire course will receive a certificate, which will be sent via email after the course.

-Ian Brown of TimberBale is the main tutor and has been teaching low impact building and sustainable construction for many years.
+Ian Brown is the main tutor and has been teaching low impact building and sustainable construction for many years.
 He currently teaches construction at City College Brighton.
 He has built various low impact projects and specialises in straw bale building.

 Watch Ian's presentation at Green architecture day 2015.